microsoft/Open-Use-of-Data-Agreement/O-UDA-1.0_annotated.md

     1.3 This O-UDA does not restrict your use, modification, or distribution of any portions of the Data that are in the public domain or that may be used, modified, or distributed under any other legal exception or limitation.

       **Comment**: _This provision clarifies that the O-UDA is not intended to restrict the use, modification, or distribution of any materials within the Data that are in the public domain.
 Such materials can be used, modified, or distributed without needing to meet the requirements or obligations of this Agreement.
-Similarly, the O-UDA is not intended to restrict the use, modification distribution of any materials within the Data if any applicable legal exception or limitation (e.g., fair use) would otherwise permit their use, modification, or distribution._
+Similarly, the Agreement is not intended to restrict the use, modification distribution of any materials within the Data if any applicable legal exception or limitation (e.g., fair use) would otherwise permit their use, modification, or distribution._

 2. **No Restrictions on Use or Output**